Ferrous Sulfate 200mg Coated Tablets

 Do not take Ferrous Sulfate Tablets if you:

-• are allergic (hypersensitive) to ferrous sulfate or any other of the ingredients in Ferrous Sulfate Tablets (see section 6, Further information)
+- are allergic to ferrous sulfate or any of the other ingredients of this medicine (listed in section 6)

-Please tell your doctor or pharmacist if you are taking or have recently taken any other medicines, including any medicines obtained without a prescription.
+Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines, including any medicines obtained without a prescription.

 The following medicines can affect or be affected by treatment with Ferrous Sulfate Tablets: